-Any changes to these sailing instructions will be posted on Regatta Network no later than 0800 on Saturday, May 29, except any changes to the schedule of racing will be posted by 2000 on Friday, May 28.
+Changes to the sailing instructions will be posted no later than 0800 on Saturday, May 28, except any changes to the schedule of racing will be posted by 2000 on Friday, May 27.

 4. SIGNALS MADE ASHORE

 - 4.1 Signals made ashore will be displayed from the signal boat at the finger pier of the ramp launch. - 4.2 When flag AP is displayed ashore, the warning signal will be made not less than 45 minutes after the AP flag is lowered.
 This changes RRS Race Signals "AP."